 - Explain to your child that there are different points of view to every life story.
 For example, the biography The Story of Ruby Bridges by Robert Coles and the autobiography Through My Eyes by Ruby Bridges both describe the same events and experiences, but from varying angles.
 Talk about how you might remember a recent event differently than your child and encourage her to think of some examples.

-- Series like Dear America, My Name Is America, and The Royal Diaries use fictional characters to describe moments in history.
+- Series like Dear America and The Royal Diaries use fictional characters to describe moments in history.
+Explore creating different types of biographies together with your child.
+Have them write the biography of a family member of their choosing, or create their own autobiography.
 What would your child want his own autobiography to say?
-Make a scrapbook together, using photos, magazine cut-outs, quotes, and more to capture your child's interests and feelings.
+Make a scrapbook together, using photos, magazine cut-outs, quotes, and other embellishments to capture your child's interests and feelings.